opis/closure/README.md

 \Opis\Closure\init(true);
 ```

-Now you can serialize/unserialize closures the same way you serialize/unserialize any other data structure.
+Now you can serialize/unserialize closures the same way you would serialize/unserialize any other data structure.

 ```php
 $f = fn() => 'Hello';